 2019 - Worlds Largest Discount Store Chains by Revenue

-Looking at a global comparison of the World's Largest Discount Store Chains in 2016, it seems that discount retailing is dominated by European retailers in Germany, Denmark, and Portugal.
-But taking a closer look, it's obvious that there are some big names in discount retailing - notably Walmart - missing from the World's Largest Discounters list.
+Looking at a global comparison of the World's Largest Discount Store Chains in 2018, it appears that discount retailing is dominated by European retailers in Germany, Denmark, and Portugal.
+But taking a closer look, it's obvious that there are some big names in discount retailing , notably Walmart, missing from the World's Largest Discounters list.

 Discount retailers, for the purpose of this world's largest report, are defined only by their pricing model, which offers substantially lower prices than those of their competitors, and generally well below manufacturer's suggested retail prices.
 This list excludes any department stores, hypermarkets, and specialty chains, even though they might sell discounted merchandise within their niche.

 Comparisons can be made between different discount chains in different countries.
 The 2010 Largest Discount Chains rankings, if available, are also included to show the upward or downward progress each largest discount retail chain has made,

 Only retail chains that are strictly classified as discount are included in this list.
 For instance, although the world's largest retail chain, Walmart, happens to be a retail discount chain, it is considered to be a hypermarket, which is a separate retailing category, so it will not appear on this discount retailers list.

 Discount Retail Chains Ranked Among the 250 Largest Retailers In the World: